HackerEarth/engineering.hackerearth.com/_posts/2018-07-07-introducing-nuskha.md

 During one of our Product All-Hands meeting, we learned about the ‘easiest’ way to use our own HackerEarth icon fonts that had been created recently.
 The process was as follows:

-1. A designer gives the Invision file to the developer
+1. A designer gives the Invision file to the developer.
 2. The developer copies the unicode for the icon that they intend to use.
 3. The developer then searches the icon class in the PDF file (which contains the icons list) provided to them.